Anomalous magnetic dipole moment

+(the magnitude of $g$ is used in the calculation since the g-factor is, in fact, negative).

 Electron

 One-loop correction to a fermion's magnetic dipole moment.

 The one-loop contribution to the anomalous magnetic moment—corresponding to the first and largest quantum mechanical correction—of the electron is found by calculating the vertex function shown in the adjacent diagram.
 The calculation is relatively straightforward and the one-loop result is: